MAvis-DTU/02182-MAvis-Code-Handout/README.md

 The Python searchclient has been tested with Python 3.9, but should work with versions of Python above 3.7.
 The searchclient requires the pip packages outlined in the [Devcontainer](#devcontainer) section.

-To interact with the Pepper robots its python SDK, which is currently only python2 compatible, has to be installed.
-A guide to setup the SDK can be found in [PepperSetupGuide](./docs/PepperSetupGuide.pdf).

 ## Devcontainer
 To simplify the setup and installation of required dependencies, a [devcontainer](https://containers.dev/overview) has been created.
 This [docker](https://www.docker.com/) based development environment ensures you have all the necessary dependencies installed, and that your groups environment is the same, thus avoiding the "It works on my computer" cliché.

 The environment comes preconfigured with:
 - **Java (OpenJDK 17)** – Access via `java`
-- **Python 3.12** (for the client) – Access via `python3` - with the following pip dependencies, specified in [requirements.searchclient.txt](.devcontainer/requirements.searchclient.txt)
+- **Python 3.12** (for the client) – Access via `python3` - with the following pip dependencies, specified in [requirements.txt](.devcontainer/requirements.txt)
     - `psutil` to monitor its memory usage.
     - `debugpy` required to allow debugging through the java server
-    - `msgpack` to facilitate communication between the robot server and the client
+    - `numpy` to facilitate communication between the robot and the client
+    - `scp` to transfer data (images & audio) to and from the robots
-    - `numpy` to facilitate communication between the robot server and the client
+    - `qi` the Pepper SDK used to facilitate the communication with the robot
+        - **Note** that this package is only available for Unix-based systems (MacOS & Linux)
     - Non-required packages:
         - `opencv-python` intended for manipulating image data from the robots
         - `pupil-apriltags` required to process apriltags
         - `graphviz` required to visualize solution graphs
-- **Python 2.7** (for the robot server) – Access via `python2` - with the following pip dependencies, specified in [requirements.robotserver.txt](.devcontainer/requirements.robotserver.txt)
-    - `scp` to facilitate communication between the robot server and the actual robot
-    - `msgpack` to facilitate communication between the robot server and the client
-- **Naoqi SDK (Pepper Robot Python SDK)** – Can be imported in Python 2 (`import naoqi`)
+        - `pdoc` required to run the [docs.py](docs.py) interactive code documentation
+- **Graphviz** for visualizing solution graphs - Accessed through the python package.

 ### Setup
 To setup the devcontainer the following **prerequisites** need to be installed: